Sit-in movement: Before the sit-in movement

 As a result of the effectiveness of the sit-down strikes during the labor movement, similar peaceful protest tactics were adopted and brought into the civil rights movement.
 Many civil rights leaders such as Martin Luther King Jr. and Bayard Rustin studied the "sit-down" strikes of the labor movement to learn what aspects worked and could be applied to the civil rights movement.
 Although the sit-in movement took place during 1960, there were many sit-ins that took place before then.
 Some of the earliest sit-ins that took place during the civil rights movement were in Chicago, Illinois in 1943.
 The Congress of Racial Equality (CORE) was founded in Chicago in 1942 by a group of university students.
 As many public places in Chicago are still segregated despite the Illinois Civil Rights Act of 1885, CORE decided to take action at the diners and restaurants that were known for not serving Black individuals.
 Their first target was Jack Spratt's Coffee House as Black members of CORE had previously been turned away from dining there.
 Before the sit-in, attempts were made to make an agreement with the manager of Jack Spratt's but no consensus was reached.
-The Jack Spratt's sit-in took place on May 14, 1943, at 4:30pm when twenty-eight members of CORE (both Black and White individuals) and demanded to be equally served in the dining area.
+The Jack Spratt's sit-in took place on May 14, 1943, at 4:30pm when twenty-eight members of CORE (both Black and White individuals) demanded to be equally served in the dining area.
 Although it took multiple hours and police enforcement, all parties were served and the restaurant policy was changed.
 Due to the success of their first sit-in, CORE decided to keep their momentum going and attempt to fight the injustices at another restaurant that was known for its animosity towards African Americans.
 In June 1943 sixty-eight members of CORE participated in a sit-in at Stoner's Restaurant with the same goals.
-After pushback from the public and white CORE members, the Black members were eventually seated.
+After pushback from the public and White CORE members, the Black members were eventually seated.

 Although the Chicago sit-ins were not widely advertised at the time, they played an extremely influential role in the sit-in movement and the civil rights movement as a whole.
-Sit-ins continued throughout the 1940s and 1950s unit the major sit-ins in 1960.
+Sit-ins continued throughout the 1940s and 1950s until the major sit-ins in 1960.
 The many sit-ins that occurred throughout the history of the civil rights movement eventually contributed to the signing of the Civil Rights Act of 1964.